spacotto/push_swap/README.md

 ```

 ## Permutations of 5
-`permutation5.py` tests all the possible permutations (combinations) of 5 values in 5 positions (aka !5 = 120).
+`permutation5.py` is a custom Python program not required by the subject.
+It tests all the possible permutations (combinations) of 5 values in 5 positions (aka !5 = 120).
 No arguments needed.
 Just launch the program:
 ```
 python3 permutation5.py
 ```